The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

         label: owned & operated
   - _bookshop_name: cards/twoCols
     title: <p><em>Expertise</em> is just the beginning</p>
-    content: >-
-      <p>Expertise is just the starting point for us.
-While we excel in all
-      things trademarks, our commitment goes beyond mere proficiency. <strong>We take pride in our capacity to offer pragmatic, business-oriented guidance, ensuring the viability, accessibility, and safeguarding of our clients' brands.</strong></p><p>What sets us apart is our distinctive approach.
-      While we are legal professionals, our methodology distinguishes us from the competition.
-Our clientele spans from individual entrepreneurs to publicly traded companies on the ASX, yet our unwavering dedication remains consistent: delivering exceptional service at competitive, fixed rates.</p>
+    content: "<p>The TradeMark Factory is backed by some of Australia's most proficient IP and trademark lawyers so there is no question about our expertise in all things trademarks.
+What sets us apart however is our approach.&nbsp; Our client’s range from sole traders to ASX listed companies but our approach is always the same - <strong>exceptional service at competitive fixed rates</strong>.</p><p>Our expertise has been incorporated into our <strong>unique AI powered application form</strong> so you can rest assured your brand is in excellent hands.
+By registering your trademark via The TradeMark Factory, your business will benefit from our legal experts unencumbered by unnecessary fees.&nbsp;</p><p>\_</p>"
     button:
       title_button:
       url: